-A Course In Miracles Is Confusing Me!
+A Course In Miracles is confusing me!

-I suspect I’m not the only one who has looked up from this book in exasperation and declared, A Course In Miracles Is Confusing Me!
-If you are currently giving ACIM your best effort, this blog hopes to help you through the daily lessons by clarifying terms and equalizing the gender playing field so that the value of the teachings persevere.
+I suspect I’m not the only one who has looked up from this book in exasperation and declared, “A Course In Miracles Is Confusing Me!”
+If you are currently giving ACIM your best effort and finding it very hard to understand, this blog will hopefully help you through the daily lessons by clarifying terms and explaining the structure of this world-famous book.

-Even so, anyone who makes it past Lesson 12 will encounter very traditional Judeo-Christian language which, from my personal experience, created a block in my mind while seeking to comprehend the daily teachings.
+Anyone who makes it past Lesson 12 will encounter very traditional Judeo-Christian language which, from my personal experience, created a block in my mind while seeking to comprehend the daily teachings.

-This blog is an effort to bring the archaic language of religious terminology into a more relevant translation for modern minds so that the valuable messages are accessible and meaningful for today’s way of thinking.
+So if you have thrown this book aside in frustration and exclaimed, “A Course In Miracles Is Confusing Me!” this blog is an effort to bring the archaic language of religious terminology into a more relevant translation for modern minds so that the valuable messages are accessible and meaningful for today’s way of thinking.